OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-20-Agile-another-take-on-estimates.md

 # Likeliness of sprint’s scope completion

-It also becomes an interesting tool during a sprint planning, as you can automatically calculate your likeliness of completion based on what is progressively being added in a given sprint.
+It also becomes an interesting tool during sprint planning, as you can automatically calculate your likeliness of completion based on what is progressively being added in a future sprint.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/agile-estimates/kf-metrics.png" />